awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide.md

 You can see all of the features available for a particular node by using the `scontrol show nodes nodename` command and checking the `AvailableFeatures` list\.

-Another consideration are jobs\.
+Another consideration is jobs\.
 First consider the initial state of the cluster, which you can view by running the `sinfo` command\.

 ```
 $ sinfo